-With COVID, so many more people have become interested in DIY around the home.
-Over fifty percent of Americans even feel like their house still needs work, but many of them do not know how to even get started with building a brick wall.
+During COVID, many more people became interested in DIY projects.
+Over fifty percent of Americans feel like their houses could use some work, but many of them do not know how to even get started with building a brick wall.

-This article will explain the steps for building a wall and how to get started with a brick-laying project.
+In this article will explain the steps for building a wall and how to get started on a brick-laying project.
 By the end, you should understand how to build a wall without the stress of needing to hire anyone else.

-While there may be more steps you can take, here are the basics to get started with a brick wall.
-Make sure you have the materials and permissions to get started:
+Here are the basics to get started on building a brick wall.
+Make sure you have the following materials (and permissions):